 Hiking shoes – good boots is a must have for hiking in the mountains.
 What is important in hiking shoes;

 - have good grip – sometimes you walk on muddy or rocky terrain

 - fit good – you have some space to wiggle your toes

 Models for men.
-If you like low shoes – Merrell Moab 2 Waterproof or Salomon X Ultra Prime are good options for you; durable, waterproof, comfortable, have good grip.
+If you like low shoes – Merrell Moab 2 Waterproof or Salomon X Ultra Prime are good options for you; durable, waterproof, comfortable, have a good grip.
 For those who prefer high-cut models – KEEN Targhee II Waterproof or more budget option – Columbia Granite Ridge.
 If you buy a new pair wear them before you go on a hike even super quality new shoes might cause blisters.
-It’s very unlikely you’ll walk in snow in Peru unless you do some high altitude hikes in winter (July, August) – normal hiking shoes will be good enough.
+It’s very unlikely you’ll walk in the snow in Peru unless you do some high altitude hikes in winter (July, August) – normal hiking shoes will be good enough.

 Hiking shirt – one long sleeve shirt and one T-shirt will be enough.
 Campbell always hikes in Columbia shirts, I prefer stretchy running shirts (both long and short sleeve).
-If you’re planning to do high altitude hikes in Peru rather take two long sleeve shirts I don’t remember myself walking in a T-shirt on any of the hikes.
+If you’re planning to do high altitude hikes in Peru rather, take two long sleeve shirts I don’t remember myself walking in a T-shirt on any of the hikes.

 Thermal underwear – really recommend to pack it with, you can use thermals (men’s models) for sleeping and as an extra layer for hiking if it gets cold.
 I always take normal cotton socks for sleeping as well.

 Underwear – take two-three pairs with depending on a hike duration.

 Swimming costume – not necessary for every hike but some routes have hot springs on the way – it’s awesome to soak in hot water after a couple of intense hiking days.